getodk/docs/odk1-src/form-audit-log.rst

 Known limitations
 -------------------

-If the device is turned off while a form is being filled, Collect will not record a log entry for the screen that was shown at the time of device shutdown.
+- If the device is turned off while a form is being filled, Collect will not record a log entry for the screen that was shown at the time of device shutdown.
 Events before and after the shutdown will be logged.

+- Editing a saved form that was saved using different audit log options can result in a corrupt audit.
+It might take place when a user saves a form then updates a form definition (changing audit log options) and tries to edit the saved form.